-- 9. The Capacity Proxy Prices proposed above for the 2023/2024 delivery year are calculated by applying a factor of 0.9 to the average of the most recent incremental auction results for the 2021/2022 and for the 2022/2023 delivery years.
-The Capacity Proxy Prices proposed above for the 2024/2025 delivery year are calculated by applying a factor of 0.9 to the most recent incremental auction results for the 2022/2023 delivery year.
-This method is entirely consistent with the method used to calculate the Capacity Proxy Prices in the 2020 and 2021 BGS proceedings.
-The most recent results from the PJM capacity auctions for the two delivery years prior to the year for which the Capacity Proxy Price is calculated are used (if available)7 and a factor of 0.9 is used to recognize the potential for lower prices in any pending PJM capacity auctions. - 10.
-Winning BGS-RSCP suppliers will be paid the closing price (cents/kWh) in the BGS-RSCP Auction for load served.
-In the 2023/2024 delivery year and in the 2024/2025 delivery year, BGS-RSCP suppliers will additionally be paid (or will pay) the difference between the rate paid by BGS-RSCP suppliers for capacity and the Capacity Proxy Price for that delivery year.
-Consistent with the processes approved by the Board for the 2020 and 2021 BGS Auctions, these payments will only occur in the 2023/2024 delivery year or in the 2024/2025 delivery year, even if the value of the capacity price for that delivery year is known prior to the start of that delivery year - but only if the results are not known at least 20 business days prior to the start of the BGS-RSCP Auction.
-This construct provides certainty to BGS-RSCP suppliers that they will be fully compensated for the actual rates for capacity that they pay in the 2023/2024 delivery year and in the 2024/2025 delivery year.
+9. The Capacity Proxy Prices proposed above for the 2024/2025 delivery year are calculated by applying a factor of 0.9 to the average of the most recent incremental auction results for the 2022/2023 delivery year and the base residual auction for the 2023/2024 delivery year.
+The Capacity Proxy Prices proposed above for the 2025/2026 delivery year are calculated by applying a factor of 0.9 to the most recent base residual auction results for the 2023/2024 delivery year.
+This method is entirely consistent with the method used to calculate the Capacity Proxy Prices in the 2020, 2021, and 2022 BGS proceedings.
+The most recent results from the PJM capacity auctions for the two delivery years prior to the year for which the Capacity Proxy Price is calculated are used (if available)7 and a factor of 0.9 is used to recognize the potential for lower prices in any pending PJM capacity auctions.

-7 The Capacity Proxy Price for the 2024/2025 delivery year is calculated using the Zonal Net Load Price (\$/MW-day) from the results of PJM's 2022-2023 Base Residual Auction.
-PJM has not yet held the Base Residual Auction for the 2023/2024 delivery year, so these results are not available.
+7 The Capacity Proxy Price for the 2025/2026 delivery year is calculated using the Zonal Net Load Price (\$/MW-day) from the results of PJM's 2023-2024 base residual auction.
+PJM has not yet held the base residual auction for the 2024/2025 delivery year so these results are not available.